caioarantes/AGLgis/paper.md

 # Implementation

 AGLgis is implemented in Python and leverages QGIS's PyQt framework for the user interface [@pyqt].
-The plugin communicates with Google Earth Engine [@earthengine] (which requires authentication and a Google Cloud Project) and applies the  [ee-s1-ard] package, handling data selection, and processing.
-Users can install the plugin in QGIS and follow the documentation for setup and usage.
+The plugin communicates with Google Earth Engine [@earthengine] (which requires authentication and a Google Cloud Project) and applies the  [ee-s1-ard](https://pypi.org/project/ee-s1-ard/) package, handling data selection, and processing.
+Users can install the plugin in QGIS through the official repository and follow the documentation for setup and usage.

 # Availability

+- **Installation:** In QGIS, go to **Plugins** ▻ **Manage and Install Plugins**, then search for "AGLgis" and install it from the repository.
 - Source code: [https://github.com/caioarantes/AGLgis](https://github.com/caioarantes/AGLgis)
 - Documentation: Online at [GitHub Pages](https://caioarantes.github.io/AGLgis/)
 - License: GNU General Public License v2 or later

 # Acknowledgements

 We thank the QGIS and Google Earth Engine communities for their support and open-source contributions.
+The authors would like to thank Serrapilheira Institute (grant R-2011-37776), Institute of Artificial and Computational Intelligence (IDATA), National Council for Scientific and Technological Development (CNPq) - process number 141203/2025-0, National Laboratory for Scientific Computing (LNCC/MCTIC) for providing HPC resources of the SDumont supercomputer, Brazilian Institute of Geography and Statistics (IBGE/MPO), and Brazilian Federal Agency for Support and Evaluation of Graduate Education (CAPES) for their support for this research.

 # Reference